Socialist Republic of the Union of Burma: Failure of the Burmese Way to Socialism

+Despite the Union Revolutionary Council leaders' phraseology being socialist, their actions were those of ardent nationalists seeking to maximize the power of their state.

+The subsequent discussion of the nature of ownership, planning and development strategy in Burma between 1962 and the mid-1970s indicates that while Burma formally established the structures of a socialist economy, it did not effectively implement those structures.
+Furthermore, since the mid-1970s due to economic failure, Burma had to accept policies that imply more private activity, including foreign investment.
+According to a 1981 scholarly analysis, "there is little evidence that Burma either is now, or is in the process of becoming a socialist society".
+The study also stated that "the leadership, although demonstrating a certain social concern, clearly lacks the ability and the will necessary to build a socialist society".

 The implementation of the Burmese Way to Socialism negatively affected the economy, educational standards, and living standards of the Burmese people.
 Foreign aid organisations, like the American-based Ford Foundation and Asia Foundation, as well as the World Bank, were no longer allowed to operate in the country.
 Only permitted was aid from a government-to-government basis.
 In addition, the teaching of the English language was reformed and moved to secondary schools, whereas previously it had started as early as kindergarten.
 The government also implemented extensive visa restrictions for Burmese citizens, especially when their destinations were Western countries.
 Instead, the government sponsored the travel of students, scientists and technicians to the Soviet Union and Eastern Europe, in order to receive training and to "counter years of Western influence" in the country.
 Similarly, visas for foreigners were limited to just 24 hours.

 Furthermore, freedom of expression and the freedom of the press was extensively restricted.
 Foreign language publications were prohibited, as were newspapers that printed "false propagandist news."
 The Press Scrutiny Board (now the Press Scrutiny and Registration Division), which censors all publications to this day, including newspapers, journals, advertisements and cartoons, was established by the Revolutionary Council through the Printers' and Publishers' Registration Act in August 1962.
 The Revolutionary Council set up the News Agency of Burma (BNA) to serve as a news distribution service in the country, thus effectively replacing the work of foreign news agencies.
 In September 1963, The Vanguard and The Guardian, two Burmese newspapers, were nationalised.
 In December 1965, publication of privately owned newspapers was banned by the government.

 The impact on the Burmese economy was extensive.
 The Enterprise Nationalization Law, passed by the Revolutionary Council in 1963, nationalised all major industries, including import-export trade, rice, banking, mining, teak and rubber on 1 June 1963.
 In total, around 15,000 private firms were nationalised.
 Furthermore, industrialists were prohibited from establishing new factories with private capital.
 This was particularly detrimental to the Anglo-Burmese, Burmese Indians and the British, who were disproportionately represented in these industries.